 “You shall rise before the aged and show honor to the elder.”
 (Leviticus 19:32)

 We sometimes forget to take time to honor and show respect for our wise elders.
-This group is a monthly opportunity to visit, to learn, and to connect with older adults through the simple practice of sacred Hebrew chanting.
-This spirited group, meeting monthly since March of 2000, welcomes any and all visitors to join us in preparation for Shabbat on the 2nd Friday of each month.
-We meet from 10:30 - 11:30 a.m. in the Synagogue at Reutlinger Community For Jewish Living in Danville (Carpooling available from Walnut Creek).
+From March of 2000 through February 2016 this spirited group provided a monthly opportunity to visit, to learn, and to connect with older adults through the simple practice of sacred Hebrew chanting.
+Some of the ‘regulars’ attended for the entire 16 years!!

 By joining us you can enjoy doing a Mitzvah while spending an hour doing something to enrich your soul!!